siterig/rockit-core/README.md

-# rockit-core
+# wp-siterig-core
-Core class used in the Rockit themes/plugins/addons
+Core class used in SiteRig themes/plugins for WordPress